Mahendra Kapoor

 Mahendra Kapoor (9 January 1934 – 27 September 2008) was an Indian playback singer.
 In a long career spanning decades, his repertoire included popular songs such as Chalo ekbaar phir se Ajnabi ban jayen hum dono (Gumrah) and Neele Gagan ke tale (Hamraaz).
 His name however became most closely associated with patriotic songs including Mere Desh Ki Dharti in Manoj Kumar's film Upkaar.
-He always considered Mohammad Rafi as his guru and cited many times that he was the best singer to be ever born.
+He considered Mohammad Rafi as his Guru.
 In 1972, he was awarded the Padma Shri by the Government of India.
-He lent his voice to actor Manoj Kumar in most of his films and had a lengthy association with director-producer Baldev Raj Chopra.
+He lent his voice to actors Manoj Kumar and Sunil Dutt in most of their films and had a lengthy association with director-producer Baldev Raj Chopra.

 Biography

 Mahendra Kapoor was born in Amritsar, but soon moved to Bombay.
 At an early age, he was inspired by legendary singer Mohammed Rafi and considered him his mentor.
 He started learning classical music under classical singers like Pt.
 Hussanlal, Pt.
 Jagannath Bua, Ustad Niaz Ahmed Khan, Ustad Abdul Rehman Khan and Pt.Tulsidaas Sharma.
 Kapoor created a style of his own moulded largely on Rafi and won the Metro Murphy All-India singing competition, which led to his debut as a playback singer in V. Shantaram's Navrang in 1958, singing Aadha Hai Chandrama Raat Aadhi, under the musical direction of C. Ramchandra.
 Some of Kapoor's most notable songs were the ones he performed in B.R.
-Chopra's films (Dhool Ka Phool, Gumrah, Waqt, Hamraaz, Dhund, Nikaah and Awam (film) and TV series Mahabharat; and for Manoj Kumar (Upkaar, Purab Aur Paschim).
+Chopra's films (Dhool Ka Phool, Gumrah, Waqt, Hamraaz, Dhund, Nikaah and Awam (film) and TV series Mahabharat); and for Manoj Kumar (Upkaar, Purab Aur Paschim).

 Kapoor had a very large vocal range, and he is sometimes known as The Vibrant Voice of India.
 He was the first Indian playback singer to record music in English.
 He was asked by the group Boney M to sing their songs in Hindi with Musarat from Pakistan, which resulted in the Pop Album M-3.
 Some of the songs on the album are Chori Chori Chalo!!
 (Original, Hoorray!
 Hoorray! by Boney M), O Meri Champe Ki Daali.
 Most of the hit songs sung by Mahendra Kapoor which are famous, are from B. R. Chopra movies or Manoj Kumar's movies.
 His song from Bandhan, Shakti, Doli, Ek Nazar, Admi Aur Insaan, Sangam and Tawaif are also quite popular.